Scientific Publications

 in Sound and Music Computing Conference, 2022

 Ciaramella is a new audio DSP programming language, featuring a fully declarative syntax and the synchronous data flow computational model.
 We developed a compiler, Zampogna, which translates Ciaramella code to C++ and MATLAB.
-We demonstrate that our solution allows to naturally represent and correcly schedule highly-interdependent DSP systems such as Wave Digital Filters.
+We demonstrate that our solution allows to naturally represent and correctly schedule highly interdependent DSP systems such as Wave Digital Filters.

 PDF